-- (a) Exterior building material restrictions
+- (a) Exterior building material restrictions;

-- (b) Roof lines and shape requirements
+- (b) Roof lines and shape requirements;

-- (c) Repeating elements
+- (c) Repeating elements;

-- (d) Landscaping requirements
+- (d) Landscaping requirements;

-- (e) Minimum window and door opening requirements
+- (e) Minimum window & door openings;

-- (f) Front building features
+- (f) Front building features;

-- (g) Garage door restrictions
+- (g) Garage door restrictions;

-- (h) Lot widths
+- (h) Lot widths;

-- (i) Building orientation
+- (i) Building orientation;

-- (j) Building heights
+- (j) Building heights;

-- (k) Building setbacks
+- (k) Building setbacks;

-- (l) Rear yard building setbacks
+- (l) Rear yard building setbacks;

-- (m) Accessory structures
+- (m) Accessory structures;

-- (n) Accessory dwelling units
+- (n) Accessory dwelling units;

-- (o) Bulk plane restrictions
+- (o) Bulk plane restrictions;

-- (p) Off-street parking design
+- (p) Off-street parking design;

 - (q) Floor area ratios; and

 - (r) Signs

-29-4(a)(3) APPLICATION - An application for the establishment of a neighborhood design character overlay district may be filed only by the Lexington-County Council, Fayette Urban Planning Commission, or the owners of the subject properties.
+29-4(a)(3) APPLICATION - An application for the establishment of a Neighborhood Design Character Overlay District may be filed only by the Lexington-Fayette Urban County Council, Planning Commission, or the owners of the subject properties.
 The Board of Architectural Review, the Historic Preservation Commission, an individual Lexington-Fayette Urban County citizen or group of citizens may request that the Lexington-Fayette Urban County Council or the Planning Commission initiate a zone map amendment.
 Any group or individual(s) requesting initiation shall be referred to as the requesting party.

 Said application shall be filed with the Planning Commission and transmitted to the Division of Historic Preservation for its review and consultation.
 29-4(a)(4) OWNER NOTIFICATION - Specific design standards shall be included in property owner notifications as determined desirable and recommended for each proposed district.